toopher/toopher-python/api-docs.md

     * [get\_reset\_link](#get\_reset\_link)
     * [email\_reset\_link\_to\_user](#email\_reset\_link\_to\_user)

-6. AuthenticationRequestFinder
+6. AuthenticationRequests
     * [get\_by\_id](#get\_by\_id)

 7. AuthenticationRequest
     * [refresh\_from\_server](#refresh\_from\_server)
     * [authenticate\_with\_otp](#authenticate\_with\_otp)

-8. UserTerminalFinder
+8. UserTerminals
     * [get\_by\_id](#get\_by\_id)

 9. UserTerminal
     * [refresh\_from\_server](#refresh\_from\_server)

-10. UserFinder
+10. Users
     * [get\_by\_id](#get\_by\_id)
     * [get\_by\_name](#get\_by\_name)